google/codeworld/web/help/GuideUnit1.md

 The first transformation you will use is coloring.
 The `colored` function changes the color of a picture.
-This function expects two arguments: the original, and a new color.
-The colors of the original don't matter at all; only the shapes involved.
-The result of the `colored` function is a new picture, which is just like the original, except for the different color.
+This function expects two arguments: the preimage, and a new color.
+The colors of the preimage don't matter at all; only the shapes involved.
+The result of the `colored` function is a new picture, which is just like the preimage, except for the different color.

 ~~~~~ . clickable
 program  = drawingOf(redWheel)